Cyst removal in London

 What causes cysts?

 Cysts come in many different types and their causes are varied.
 The type of cyst is related to its precise cause and its location on the body.
-The most common types of cysts include epidermoid and sebaceous cysts and these types of cysts have a protective keratin layer on the superficial surface and this gives rise to its persistent nature.
+The most common types of cysts include epidermoid and sebaceous cysts and these types of cysts have a protective keratin layer on the superficial surface which gives rise to their persistent nature.

-The internal material of cysts normally migrate to the superficial aspect of the skin before being released.
-In some cases the cysts migrate inwards into the deeper skin layers where they can grow into a contained cyst.
+The internal material of cysts normally migrates to the superficial aspect of the skin before being released.
+In some cases, the cysts migrate inwards into the deeper skin layers, where they can grow into a contained cyst.
 The cyst produces a proteinaceous material referred to as keratin into the sac of the cyst and this has a yellowy and thick consistency.
-If pressure is applied to the cyst the cyst can burst leading to release of this internal material.
-Skin cysts are more common in patients around the age of puberty and are especially common in those with a history of active acne or have previously incurred an injury to the skin surface.
-In most cases skin cysts can develop in anyone independent of their age, gender, ethnic origin or presence of skin disease.
+If pressure is applied to the cyst the cyst can burst leading to the release of this internal material.
+Skin cysts are more common in patients around the age of puberty and are especially common in those with a history of active acne or who have previously incurred an injury to the skin surface.
+In most cases, skin cysts can develop in anyone independent of their age, gender, ethnic origin or presence of skin disease.
 Cysts of any type are not known to be infectious and cannot be passed between people.

 - Hereditary factors